 How to incorporate more cucumber into your diet

-Cucumbers should be stored in the refrigerator for up to one week to maintain their freshness.
+Cucumbers can be stored in the refrigerator for up to 1 week.
 Some cucumbers are treated with a wax coating after they are picked; do not wash these before storing but make sure to wash thoroughly or peel before consuming.
 Avoid cucumbers with ends that are shriveled or withered.

-Cucumbers are best when consumed raw and have a mild taste and cool crunch that make them a great addition to any salad or sandwich.
+Cucumbers are best when consumed raw and have a mild taste and cool crunch that makes them a great addition to any salad or sandwich.